SFU-CMPT-201/a6-pub/README.md

 article](https://developers.redhat.com/articles/2022/06/02/use-compiler-flags-stack-protection-gcc-and-clang)
 discusses the mechanisms in detail.
 It is a good read to understand the available features for stack protection.

+## Submission

+Make sure you use git to push all the files/directories you created, including `.nvim/` and `.record/`, for grading.

+As with previous assignments, make sure you run `a6-checker` to check if your work is ready for grading. `a6-checker` performs the following.
+* It checks if you have correct recording files.
+You will receive a 0 if this fails.
+* It checks if you have used `nvim` correctly.
+You will receive a 0 if this fails.
+* It flags if you have copied and pasted anything.
+You will receive a 0 if this fails.
+* It performs some basic checks for the tasks above.
+* Note that if a check fails, it does not always tell you why.
+You need to debug it by yourself and find out.
+* The checker is not a grader but if it says that everything is good and if you are done with the above tasks, you will get the full credit.
+* It is entirely *your responsibility* to run `a6-checker` before submitting your work.
+If you don't do it, you may get an unexpected grade.

 # Next Steps